March 17-25, 2021

 I commit to being a dancing monk, cultivating creative joy and letting my body and "heart overflow with the inexpressible delights of love."

-Integration of our journey and celebration of being a monk in the world.
+Commitment service & celebration of being a monk in the world.

 About the Presenters